elysiajs/documentation/docs/essential/path.md

   }"
 />

-In this case the server will respons as follows:
+In this case the server will respond as follows:

 | Path                   | Response      |
 | ---------------------- | ------------- |